BeaconCMS/live_monaco_editor/README.md

 ## Status

-Pre-release version.
+Experimental.
 You can expect incomplete features and breaking changes before a stable v0.1.0 is released.

 ## Acknowledgements